Day Eighteen on the Camino Portugués

 Monte de Santa Trega Ahead on day eighteen of the Camino Portugués on the Coastal RouteMonte de Santa Trega Ahead

-The gravel road beside the tracks becomes cobblestone and is the Rua da Estrada Real as we walked toward the next town of Moledo.
-Here Steve and Rich pause to wait for the psycho-journal-person to catch up!
+The gravel road beside the tracks becomes cobblestone and is the Rua da Estrada Real as we walked into the next town of Moledo.
+Here another pilgrim who had joined us earlier and Rich pause to wait for the psycho-journal-person to catch up!
 As usual, whenever Rich walks with another male, they tend to pick up the pace.
 It was a bit annoying, but I just lolly-gagged along at my usual pace!

 Walking Toward Moledo on day eighteen of the Camino Portugués on the Coastal RouteWalking Toward Moledo by Another Old Windmill

-Just before Moledo, on day eighteen, the Caminho Portugués da Costa takes a final jog toward the beach.
-I was tired and hungry after more than 10 additional kilometers from our last stop.
+On day eighteen, of the Coastal Route, the Caminho Portugués then takes a final jog toward the beach, just beyond a large green house, see a photo farther below, where the two routes come together.
+However, I was tired and hungry after more than 10 additional kilometers from our last stop.

-I talked the gentleman into stopping a final time by the gorgeous rocky seacoast, below to have a bite of tuna and crackers.
+I talked the gentlemen into stopping a final time by the gorgeous rocky seacoast, below, to have a bite of tuna and crackers.
 Neither one wanted to stop, but I insisted.
 If we were to walk the coast, then I wanted to enjoy it and not rush on by.

 The gentlemen conceded and we had a lovely break as we viewed the Moledo Beach and pondered our next day's foray into Spain.
 The Monte de Santa Trega was in full view from this beach.
 Gorgeous!
 You can find this beach at around the 23 kilometer mark.